 It's 2023, and the majority of internet traffic comes from mobile devices.
 Yet, we still don't have cross-platform debugging tools to debug Safari, Webviews and Chrome on iOS and Android devices.

 Enter Inspect 👋

-Inspect is a new developer tool for macOS and Windows that enables you to inspect and debug your web apps and websites on iOS devices.
-Android coming too.
+Inspect is a new developer tool for macOS, Linux, and Windows that enables you to inspect and debug your web apps and websites on iOS and Android devices.

 With Inspect you don’t need an expensive Mac, all you need is a USB cable or WiFi.

-Inspect is built on a foundation of open-source with Chrome DevTools, so you feel right at home.
+Inspect is built on Chrome DevTools, so you feel right at home from day one.

-Inspect can debug your iOS devices over Wifi.
-It's time to let go off the cables.
+Inspect supports debugging of iOS devices over WIFI on macOS.
+It's time to let go of the cables.

 Yes!
 Inspect is a standalone implementation of debugging infrastructure used by Safari (WebKit) on your iOS device.
 Inspect talks to the USB-driver provided by iTunes, and takes care of rest by translating all the APIs and protocols to enable Chrome DevTools to be used with iOS.